rfangit/minima-volume-project/README.md

 ## 🎓 Quick Start (Recommended)

-To try a simple minima volume experiment in minutes, we recommend starting with the **interactive Colab tutorial**.
+To try a simple minima volume experiment in minutes, we recommend starting with the [**interactive Colab tutorial**](https://colab.research.google.com/drive/1JNbk8Sau-M31mLVOQv19GR2dlwW7xwLd).
-This walkthrough demonstrates the **entire estimation pipeline** on MNIST, and the experiment folders in this repository are **structured as scalable versions** of the same workflow.
+The tutorial estimates the volumes on MNIST.
+Experiments in our code are scalable versions of the same workflow.

 ---